Albie Sachs: Minister of Home Affairs v Fourie (2005)

 Sachs wrote the Court's majority judgement in Minister of Home Affairs v Fourie declaring that South Africa's statute defining marriage to be between one man and one woman was unconstitutional for not including same-sex couples.
 He stated that the Parliament was obligated to amend the Marriage Act to reflect the inclusion written into the Constitution and that the Court itself would make the changes if Parliament did not act within a year.
 He wrote that "the Constitution acknowledges the variability of human beings [genetic and socio-cultural], affirms the right to be different, and celebrates the diversity of the nation."
 The Civil Union Act came from this decision and relied more heavily on the gender-neutral "spouse."
 Justice Kate O'Regan criticised Sachs for not taking immediate action on the changes and assigning that responsibility to Parliament instead.

 Laugh It Off Promotions CC v South African Breweries International (2005)

-In this matter the Court held that the parodied use of a trademark on a t-shirt should not be interdicted, because the detriment to the owners intellectual property rights was small and far outweighed by free speech rights.
+In Laugh It Off Promotions v South African Breweries, the Court held that the parodied use of a trademark on a t-shirt should not be interdicted, because the detriment to the owners intellectual property rights was small and far outweighed by free speech rights.
 In a separate concurring judgment Sachs wrote, "Does the law have a sense of humor?...
 A society that takes itself too seriously risks bottling up its tensions and treating every example of irreverence as a threat to its existence.
 Humor is one of the great solvents of democracy.
 It permits the ambiguities and contradictions of public life to be articulated in non-violent forms.
 It promotes diversity.
 It enables a multitude of discontents to be expressed in a myriad of spontaneous ways.
 It is an elixir of constitutional health."